 The Western Australian (WA) Herbarium is responsible for the scientific description and documentation of Western Australia’s botanical species diversity.
 It maintains a collection of over 740,000 plant specimens that voucher species diversity and distribution throughout the State.
-Each year they add a further twelve thousand specimens to the already extensive flora collection.
+Each year they add a further 12,000 specimens to the already extensive flora collection.

 Learn about the origins of many native Western Australian and overseas plants, which are all catalogued, mounted onto sheets of paper or placed in special packets for storage.
 The astounding floral collection is estimated to be worth over AUD15 million.